 The nonseriatim liability was based on the plan's most recent actuarial valuation performed before the termination date that is available to PBGC.
 The valuation information generally was obtained from actuarial reports or Schedule SB or MB filings.
 For nonseriatim plans and probable terminations, provision generally has been made to reduce benefits to guaranteed levels.
 Attained ages for active participants, terminated vested participants, and retired participants were assumed to be ages 53, 53 and 69 respectively for new nonseriatim plans when plan data were unavailable.
-For post-MPPAA multiemployer plans, the assumed ages are 55, 56 and 65, respectively.
+For post-MPPAA multiemployer plans, the assumed ages are 55 for actives, 56 for terminated vested and 65 for retirees when the data were unavailable.